-Revenue that the provides of the process that provides cow owners opportunities for additional profit.
+Retaining ownership of calves beyond weaning is a value-added manufacturing process that provides cow owners opportunities for additional profit.
 It turns lower value calves and feedstuffs into higher value animals.
 The accelerating trend toward value-based marketing also provides an opportunity for cow owners to more fully capture their investment in genetics.
 It increases the size of the operation while adding diversification and improves marketing flexibility.
 Producers considering retained ownership must consider first year cash flow and income tax implications for their operation.
 Producers must also decide whether to feed their calves at home or in a commercial feedyard.